smithersDBQ/homebridge-fujitsu/README.md

 | `region` _(optional)_ | Region for thermostat, change for China & E.U.
 (Default: "us") |

 ## New Features
 - Works with multiple air conditioner heads.
+Click "Add accessory" from plug in settings to add a second unit.

 ## Current limitations
 - Timeout on token is not enabled, when token is invalid the API will re-authenticate.